 Forget about Cabernets, Barolos and Merlots....this is a red wine all of its own.
 This is a decisive wine that pairs perfectly with regional cuisine - hearty dishes with red meats or game, and of course, pasta dishes!

 Travelling approximately 90 minutes south of Rome on a route that until the 1930's was mostly marshland, but nowadays it carries the Summer crowd towards the coast, we reach our winery.
 It is totally organic and tastings take place inside a fantastic Futurist-style structure that wouldn't look out of place in a James Bond movie, especially the cellar, which is built into the rock.
 The producer is highly respected, and has been gaining recognition through reputation of their wines!
-We are occasionally welcomed by the owners personally if they are on site during our visits and are always happy to greet us.
+We are occasionally welcomed by the owners personally if they are on site.

 During the morning and/or after lunch you will have the opportunity to include visits to 2 ancient sites.
 One is the remains of a Roman temple and the other is a 'lost city' with stunning views over the valley, pre-dating the Romans (founded circa 7th c.
 BC).
 Legend states that it was founded by either Hercules or Cyclopes - these ancient myths are often reflected in the names given to the wines, which fascinatingly unites local history and agriculture.